-Join Chris Reilly for an in-depth discussion in this video Checking out surface basics, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Checking out surface basics, part of Learning Grasshopper.

 …Grasshopper has components for several different Surface Primitives located under…Surface, Primitive in the component panel.…These are common shapes like Cone, Cylinder, Sphere, Box, and Plane.…There also components for…generating Freeform Surfaces under the Surface Freeform component panel.…And these take Curve data as their inputs.…You're probably familiar with at least some of these operations from working at…Rhino, things like Loft, Extrude, Edge Surface and Sweep.…